 - 1.2 Types of Electric Boat Motors

-- Part 2: Types of Batteries for Electric Boat Motors
+- Types of Batteries for Electric Boat Motors

 - 2.1 Deep Cycle VS Starting Batteries